harikt/harikt.github.com/source/_posts/2014-04-26-web-routing-in-php-with-aura-dot-router.markdown

 title: "Web routing in PHP with Aura.Router"
 date: 2014-04-26 20:30:10 +0530
 comments: true
-categories: [php, aura, router, video, tutorial]
+categories: [php, aura, router, video, tutorial, screencast]
 ---
 It took sometime for me to create a series of screencast on [aura](http://auraphp.com).
 So my plan to start a series of